zavvy logo

 Their new performance review system focuses on harnessing the performance of entire teams by:

 "We learned that we needed to solve for something bigger than just a new system for performance management.
 We're actually solving for teams –and how to find and make more of the best teams.
 Finding the technology that would help us achieve those goals was a bigger priority than having something in place in the short term."
-Ashely Goodall
+Ashley Goodall

 "If you want more teams like your best teams, you better have a precise idea of what “best” looks like.
 To identify the characteristics of the best teams, we completed a large study across Cisco contrasting the best teams with average teams.